 How to Read Your Colorado Car Accident Report

 The State of Colorado Traffic Accident Report contains a dizzying array of special codes, abbreviations and symbols.
-Many people involved in a car accident for the first time in the state have a hard time decoding this complicated, 3-page-long form.
+Many people involved in a car crash in Colorado for the first time have a hard time decoding this complicated, 3-page-long form.

 Knowing what to do after an accident can be overwhelming.
 To assist you, we created this sample accident report with comments.
 We know how frustrating accidents can be because we have worked with people throughout the state dealing with similar situations.